FractalBlocks/Fractal/DESIGN.md

 ## Ideas

-- Implement hooks for component lifecycle, Init hook can perform style insert side effect
-- Filesystem driven structure
-- IMPORTANT: styles showld be separated and are function of palette and other globals (maximum customization and weight)
+- IMPORTANT: styles showld be separated and are a function of palette and other globals (maximum customization and weight)

 ## Scripts